-Raoul Island is one of the Kermadec Islands, about 1,000km north-east of New Zealand in the South Pacific Ocean.
-DOC has a small team of rangers and volunteers who live on the island in relative solitude.
-Their main focus is controlling weeds on the island, maintaining infrastructure such as buildings, roads and tracks, and carrying out work for Met Service and GNS.
+Raoul Island is one of the Kermadec Islands, about 1000km north-east of New Zealand in the South Pacific Ocean.
+DOC have a small team of staff and volunteers who live on the island in relative solitude, doing research and maintaining the native species on the island.

 Since the island is so remote, we get these diary entries from the team and post them up on their behalf.
 Today’s diary is by ranger, Brooke Connolly, who has dreamt of being on Raoul Island since university.

 After our extensive training and preparation for our stay on Raoul Island we were finally at the Devonport naval base ready to board the HZMS Canterbury.

 Our cabin was small and cozy and our voyage was rather rough for such a large ship.
 We were looked after extremely well by the navy, fed like kings and had guided tours of the engine rooms and up to the part where they steer the boat.
 I woke up at 6 am on the morning of the 3rd of November; we were due to be at Raoul at 6.30 am.
 I remember rushing to the flight deck and seeing the island blanketed in cloud for the first time, my dream had finally come true.

 Getting onto the island from the navy ship was very fast and bumpy, much like a ride at an amusement park.
 I was second to set foot on fishing rock to a warm welcome from the current team.
 Finally; I was on Raoul Island, my home for the next year.
 I almost cried I was so happy!

 The change-over period flew past, receiving and unloading all the supplies from the Sea-sprite helicopter, feeding the mass of 40 people as they worked hard to complete their assigned tasks and creating a new era using solar energy (instead of diesel) on Raoul.